-PITFY exhibitions occur annually in alternative venues independent of gallery or institutional settings.
+PITFY exhibitions occur annually in alternative venues independent of a gallery or institutional settings.
 This format allows complete freedom to determine which work will be shown and how.
 Contrary to group shows curated to reflect a unifying theme, PITFY exhibitions are unified in the artistic process itself.
 Group members take turns choosing each show’s theme, which other members are free to interpret in their own manner.
-Subject matter is developed collaboratively in group meetings, resulting in work that is often outside of, and sometimes even contrary to, each member’s normal subject matter and process.
+The subject matter is developed collaboratively in group meetings, resulting in work that is often outside of, and sometimes even contrary to, each member’s normal subject matter and process.
 This inspires experimentation and new possibilities, often resulting in work that is very diverse in nature, yet unified on a common theme.

 The October 2015 show theme was chosen by Michael:

-“From reefer madness to angelic elixirs, from escapism to big business; This is an exploration of drugs, and their depiction in our culture, from their use and misuse, their purpose, promise and prominence.
-Whether legal, illegal, pharmaceutical or ‘all natural’, there are issues of psychological and physical health, dependency, freedom of choice, pleasure and sway that reach all demographics.
+“From reefer madness to angelic elixirs, from escapism to big business; This is an exploration of drugs, and their depiction in our culture, from their use and misuse, their purpose, promise, and prominence.
+Whether legal, illegal, pharmaceutical, or ‘all-natural’, there are issues of psychological and physical health, dependency, freedom of choice, pleasure, and sway that reach all demographics.

-Images in the show include images styled after propaganda posters, modern day advertising, and historical print and painting styles to explore and expose the complexity of the issues related to drug evolution in cultures past and present.
+Images in the show include images styled after propaganda posters, modern-day advertising, and historical print and painting styles to explore and expose the complexity of the issues related to drug evolution in cultures past and present.

 You can see more of the groups work from this and other Phantoms’ shows at Phantomsinthefrontyard.com